5 Important Post-Purchase Emails You Need to Drive Sales

 Think of this as yet another check-in email.
 If a customer didn’t like your product, you want to know why so you can fix the problem.
 If you don’t fix the problem, you’ll lose the customer and potentially lose more customers over the same problem.

 Think about it.
-They already purchased the product and, assuming the review results were positive, you know they liked it.
+They already purchased the product, and assuming the review results were positive, you know they liked it.
 This is the perfect opportunity to get them to re-order the product or purchase a similar product.

 You’ve already spent the money to acquire a new customer.
 You could spend the same time and effort to acquire another new customer or much less time and money to keep the same one.